gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-Moreover, at this stage K2 doesn't support scripting, it will not work with [precompiled script plugins](userguide/custom_plugins.html#sec:precompiled_plugins).
+Moreover, at this stage, K2 doesn't support scripting, so it will not work with [precompiled script plugins](userguide/custom_plugins.html#sec:precompiled_plugins).

 ### Improved CodeNarc output